 3. Online Bing satellite photography.

-The stone and post ring is likely based on a 12:16:24 megalithic-inch Pythagorean triangle – even though the geometry is internal to the timber posts.
+The stone-and-post-ring is likely based on a 12:16:24 megalithic-inch Pythagorean triangle – even though, uniquely, the geometry is internal to the timber posts.

-We cannot escape the likelihood that people linked the Sanctuary and Avebury's outer circles with the function of Pi.
+Also, we cannot escape the likelihood that people linked the Sanctuary and Avebury's outer ring with the function Pi.
 For example, Maud's husband measured the Fence ring at 65 feet in diameter.
 Converting this figure to Megalithic Yards, we get 23.88, which, when multiplied by Pi, produces a circumference of 75 Megalithic Yards.
 This figure relates to Avebury and Windmill Hill's largest radius of 750MY.

 Similarly, while the outer circle was likely placed on a 47 Megalithic Yard circle, a measurement taken through stone centres, say 47.75, gives a circumference of 150MY.